-For protection against default of a counterparty, temporary purchases and sales of securities may provide for financial collateral discounts in the form of securities and/or cash which are held in distinct accounts by the depository.
+For protection against counterparty default, temporary purchases and sales of securities may provide for financial collateral discounts in the form of securities and/or cash which are held in distinct accounts by the depositary.
 These conditions are stipulated in the section on "Derivatives."

 - These transactions may be carried out with counterparties selected by the management company from among financial institutions that have their registered office in an OECD member country.
-These counterparties may be companies linked to the HSBC Group. - These counterparties must have trustworthy credit, and regardless, the minimum Standard & Poor's rating of BBB-, the equivalent, or a rating deemed equivalent by the management company. - o potential leverage effects: up to the commitment calculated using the absolute VaR probabilistic method. - Given that the fund trades on futures markets, its aggregate exposure level will be calculated based on the absolute VaR, as defined below in Part VI.
-"Aggregate exposure". - o remuneration: see additional information in the "Fees and Commissions" section.
+These counterparties may be companies linked to the HSBC Group.

+- These counterparties must have trustworthy credit, and regardless, the minimum Standard & Poors rating of BBB-, the equivalent, or a rating deemed equivalent by the management company.

+potential leverage effects: up to the commitment calculated using the absolute VaR probabilistic method.

+Given that the fund trades on futures markets, its aggregate exposure level will be calculated based on the absolute VaR, as defined below in Part VI.
+"Aggregate exposure".

+• Remuneration: see additional information in the "Fees and Commissions" section.

-Risk profile:
+• Risk profile:

-The portfolio shall be invested mainly in financial instruments selected by the management company.
-These instruments shall be subject to market fluctuations and uncertainties.
+Your money will be primarily invested in financial instruments selected by the management company.
+These instruments will be subject to market fluctuations and risks.